 Palacio de la Rumba de La Habana

 This local spot is a cultural center off the beaten path and not so full of tourists.
 Here you’ll find an enthusiastic crowd enjoying rumba, a genre with African influences that is a mainstay of the Cuban music scene.

-Thursday night is hip hop night if you want to see a different style of music in Havana.
+Thursday night is hip-hop night if you want to see a different style of music in Havana.
 There can be a cover charge depending on the band.
-Open Wednesdays to Sundays 8pm-2am.
+Open Thursday through Saturday 6pm-12am.

 Calle San Miguel number 860, between Hospital and Aramburu, Centro Habana

 El Floridita Bar

 Read Next: How to Travel to Cuba as an American

 Opening in 1817 under the name La Piña de Plata, it became El Floridita in 1914.
 This bar is world famous because the daiquiri was officially invented here and Ernest Hemingway was a regular in the 1930s while staying at Hotel Ambos Mundos.

 Rumor is that Hemingway’s personal best was 13 double daiquiris in one sitting.
 Think you could do it?

 Another signature cocktail affectionately known as the Papa Doble or Wild Daiquiri, also originated here, it is a grapefruit-flavored version that was even more sour and created to suit his taste, as he didn’t care for sweet cocktails.